MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 ## Example 2 — Image width selector

 **Problem:** You want to add an optional image field to each section.
-However, some of the images need to span the entire width of the column, some only half of the width.
+However, some images need to span the entire width of the column, some only half of the width.

 **Solution**
 Again, this can be solved with a simple select field with two options: